stoeps13/connections-doc/source/admin/admin/t_admin_profiles_function_map.md

     3. Customize the string that gets added to the display name.
 Modify the value of `decorateVisitorDisplayName` by replacing the string `- External User` with your custom string.

+        !!! note
-        **Note:** The string is not translated into other languages.
+    The string is not translated into other languages.
 If your installation of Connections supports more than one language, use a string that works in all languages.

 **Parent topic:**[Registering external users with Profiles](../admin/t_admin_profiles_external_user_script.md)